 We hope you are doing well and staying safe, given the current global situation.
-As the effects of the rapidly spreading COVID-19 virus make themselves known, The Pad Project’s priority remains the health and safety of our families and our NGO partners, many of whom we consider to be family as well.
+As the pandemic continues, The Pad Project’s priority remains the health and safety of our families and our NGO partners, many of whom we consider to be family as well.
 We are deeply cognizant of the fact that everyone is feeling the impacts of COVID-19 and that it is hard to justify donations in the face of financial uncertainty, so for those of you who were able to help raise funds to support the pad machine workers, we cannot thank you enough.

 We are so thrilled to announce that we have more than doubled our original fundraising goal!
 This will go a long way towards supporting the women who work on the pad machines during this difficult time.
 You may remember a few of these women from our film, Period.
 End of Sentence.